'Stop and think': Tips to go waste-free in 2020

 "With anything to do with minimising your waste, the first thing is to think - stop and think," she said.

 "Preparation is really good.
-What are the things you do when you go on holiday that you suddenly find yourself creating waste that maybe you wouldn't do it at home because you've changed some of your habits."
+What are the things you do when you go on holiday that you suddenly find yourself creating waste that maybe you wouldn't do it at home because you've changed some of your habits?"

 Sue Ollerton, also from Sustainable Papakura, said it was important for people to deal with their waste properly.